JoyOfCodingPDX/GettingStarted/README.md

 discussion about  your code.

 The below `git` command line examples are expressed using UNIX syntax.
-They are known to work on the CS Department's Linux machines and on MacOS.
+They are known to work on the CS Department's Linux machines and on macOS.
 Students who run on Windows may need to use "Git CMD" instead of "Git Bash" to get authentication with GitHub to work with HTTPS.
 (Note that GitHub will no longer authenticate HTTPS with username/password credentials.
 Authenticating with [ssh keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) or with [personal access tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) is recommended.)

-Now, here comes some of the magic.
+Now, here comes some magic.
 Make a "bare" clone of my repository.

 ```sh
 $ git clone --bare https://github.com/DavidWhitlock/PortlandStateJavaGettingStarted.git